 Even dogs who are not sensitive to flea bites should be protected from theses blood-sucking parasites.
 This is relatively easy to accomplish by using a high-quality preventative flea treatment.
 However, because the itchy bumps may persist for longer than the actual fleas, some dogs will require anti-inflammatory medications to give them some relief and restore healthy skin.

 Ticks are the second most common ectoparasite that afflicts dogs.
 Ticks rarely afflict dogs in high numbers; the typical scenario involves a dog who comes back from playing in the forest or fields with a handful of the arthropods clinging to their skin.

 You should always inspect your dog carefully for ticks following trips outdoors (particularly during warm weather), as ticks can transmit a number of very serious illnesses.
 Some tick-borne diseases, including Rocky Mountain spotted fever and Lyme disease, can even sicken people, so ticks are not to be taken lightly.

 Aside from the serious illnesses tick cause, their bites often lead to swollen, itchy, red bumps.
 Many of these bumps will disappear over time as your dog’s body fights off any bacteria contained in the wound, but some may become infected and require antibiotic medications.

-Some dogs develop skin conditions as a result of their behavior.
+Some dogs develop skin disorders as a result of their behavior.
 Two of the most common – hot spots and lick granulomas – are often caused in part by repetitive licking behavior.
-These types of dog skin conditions generally necessitate both medications and behavioral modifications to correct the problem.
+These types of dog skin infections generally necessitate both medications and behavioral modifications to correct the problem.

 Hot spots are generally best treated through a combination of cleaning the area and removing the surrounding hair, applying prescription medications (typically topical steroids) and preventing the dog from accessing the wound – usually by using an E-collar.